 The entire team and staff are young and quite passionate about the property which clearly reflects on their service.
 They are cordial and happy to suggest the best on the menu.
 I think the trophy certainly goes to the housekeeping staff for the sweet handwritten good night message on a leaf and placed on the crisp well-made bed and towel art which keeps changing every night.

-Though I was greeted by a towel Swan but I did find a cute little mermaid in another room while we were doing a property tour.
+Though I was greeted by a towel Swan, I did find a cute little mermaid in another room while we were doing a property tour.
 I think such sweet thoughtful gestures makes the stay all the more memorable.

 Cake Mixing Event at Grand Mercure Mysuru